lyne-design-system/lyne/SUSTAINABILITY-POLICY.md

 ### Lyne Design System -  Sustainability Policy

-In the Lyne Design System core team we aim to do our best to work towards sustainability.
+In the Lyne Design System Core Team we aim to do our best to work towards sustainability.
 We’re not perfect, but it’s something we take very seriously.
 We have a range of environmental, social and financial strategies that help us to reduce our negative impact and give something positive back to the world.